Maxim-Mazurok/google-api-typings-generator/gapi.client.logging/readme.md

 await gapi.client.logging.monitoredResourceDescriptors.list({  });

 /*
-Gets the Logs Router CMEK settings for the given resource.Note: CMEK for the Logs Router can currently only be configured for GCP organizations.
-Once configured, it applies to all projects and folders in the GCP organization.See Enabling CMEK for Logs Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Gets the Logs Router CMEK settings for the given resource.Note: CMEK for the Logs Router can currently only be configured for Google Cloud organizations.
+Once configured, it applies to all projects and folders in the Google Cloud organization.See Enabling CMEK for Logs Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.organizations.getCmekSettings({ name: "name",  });

 /*
-Updates the Logs Router CMEK settings for the given resource.Note: CMEK for the Logs Router can currently only be configured for GCP organizations.
-Once configured, it applies to all projects and folders in the GCP organization.UpdateCmekSettings will fail if 1) kms_key_name is invalid, or 2) the associated service account does not have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key, or 3) access to the key is disabled.See Enabling CMEK for Logs Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
+Updates the Logs Router CMEK settings for the given resource.Note: CMEK for the Logs Router can currently only be configured for Google Cloud organizations.
+Once configured, it applies to all projects and folders in the Google Cloud organization.UpdateCmekSettings will fail if 1) kms_key_name is invalid, or 2) the associated service account does not have the required roles/cloudkms.cryptoKeyEncrypterDecrypter role assigned for the key, or 3) access to the key is disabled.See Enabling CMEK for Logs Router (https://cloud.google.com/logging/docs/routing/managed-encryption) for more information.
 */
 await gapi.client.logging.organizations.updateCmekSettings({ name: "name",  });